kaifeng-cmd/zephyra/README.md

 - RL training for "Beginner" and "Hard" agents
 - Human vs Agent battle playground with score visualization
 - Performance interpretation and result plots
+- Easy to use and play for normal users (a PyPI package is prepared)

 ## 🎮 Tech Stack